Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

 ## Install without mutual TLS (HTTP with secret word in request header)

 Use this information to install Search and Insight Engine on the same machine as Alfresco Content Services without mutual TLS, using HTTP with a secret word in the request header.
-This means communication between the Repository and Search and Insight Engine is protected by a shared secret that is passed in a configurable Request HTTP Header.
+This means communication between the Repository and Search and Insight Engine is protected by a shared secret that is passed in a configurable request HTTP header.

 **Important:** This installation method is only supported when using Content Services 7.1 and above.